schwilklab/schwilklab.github.io/_pages/prospective-students.md

 Contact me via email and we can discuss your research interests and career goals.
 You will then need to apply to the Biological Science graduate program through the [Graduate School at Texas Tech University][TTU-gradschool].
 The new application portal is [here][TTU-grad-app]

-For full consideration for all fellowships and scholarships, all application materials must be submitted to the TTU Graduate School by December 1 for admittance the following fall Semester.
-Please contact me any time, however, as rolling admissions are possible.
+For full consideration for all fellowships and scholarships, all application materials must be submitted to the TTU Graduate School by January 1 for admittance the following fall Semester.
+Please contact me earlier, however.

 [TTU-BIOL]: http://www.biol.ttu.edu
 [TTU-gradschool]: http://www.depts.ttu.edu/gradschool/